pravatbhusal/devops-notes/react-testing/README.md

 ### Cypress
 To run Cypress, execute `yarn run cypress open`.
 This will open a new window with the E2E tests.
 When you run a test on Cypress, you can see in real-time that the user events are being executed on the Chrome browser.

+Finding components on the UI using Cypress may be a pain, but thankfully Cypress UI integrates something called the "Selector Playground".
+Find more information on how to use this feature here https://www.youtube.com/watch?v=rNd047wXtwo.